blockspacer/chromium_base_conan/base/numerics/README.md

 ### Other helper and conversion functions

+*   `ClampCeil<>()` - A convenience function that computes the ceil of its floating- point arg, then saturates to the destination type (template parameter, defaults to `int`).
+*   `ClampFloor<>()` - A convenience function that computes the floor of its floating-point arg, then saturates to the destination type (template parameter, defaults to `int`).
+*   `IsTypeInRangeForNumericType<>()` - A convenience function that evaluates entirely at compile-time and returns true if the destination type (first template parameter) can represent the full range of the source type (second template parameter).
 *   `IsValueInRangeForNumericType<>()` - A convenience function that returns true if the type supplied as the template parameter can represent the value passed as an argument to the function.
-*   `IsTypeInRangeForNumericType<>()` - A convenience function that evaluates entirely at compile-time and returns true if the destination type (first template parameter) can represent the full range of the source type (second template parameter).
 *   `IsValueNegative()` - A convenience function that will accept any arithmetic type as an argument and will return whether the value is less than zero.
 Unsigned types always return false.
+*   `ClampRound<>()` - A convenience function that rounds its floating-point arg, then saturates to the destination type (template parameter, defaults to `int`).
 *   `SafeUnsignedAbs()` - Returns the absolute value of the supplied integer parameter as an unsigned result (thus avoiding an overflow if the value is the signed, two's complement minimum).